yuanxue68/Mini-Tasks/README.md

 # Mini-Tasks
 [Demo on Heroku](https://mighty-lake-63811.herokuapp.com)
+Try log in with:
+username: 'username'
+password: 'password'
 A simple collaborative drag and drop task management site

 # How to run it locally: